 This section will answer most of your questions about where we fish and how we operate.
 It includes information on local lodging, licenses, what to bring and our rates.

-Bob is the St. John's River Bass fishing specialist with many years of fishing experience on the St. John's.
-Call us any time for bass fishing information in Central Florida.
-We'll help you plan your trip.
-Taxidermy service that can ship your trophy catch anywhere in the world.
-Call 386-717-6289; C'mon!
+A. Bob is the St. John's River Bass fishing specialist!
+He has been fishing the St. John's River most of his life and has over 25-years experience as a guide on the River (click to learn more about Bob).
+Call us any time at 386-279-9436 or 513-488-0803 for bass fishing information in Central Florida and we'll help you plan your trip!
+We also have access to a taxidermy service that can ship your trophy catch anywhere in the world.
+C'mon!
 Let's go fishing!

 A. Primarily we fish for trophy bass along the St. Johns River and in Central Florida lakes, but we do take special trips to the Suwanee River, Stick Marsh and Farm Pond 13.
 The varying seasons and weather patterns cause the bass to adopt different feeding stations and patterns in all of these waters but, with over twenty years of experience catching large bass, we will go where fishing is best!